DARPA-CRITICALMAAS/umn-ta2-mineral-site-linkage/README.md

 3. Installation instructions for PyTorch can be found [here](https://pytorch.org/get-started/locally/).
 Installing with CUDA support is highly recommended but not required for running FuseMine.

-4. Install the necessary pakcage libraries by running the following command line:
+4. Install the necessary package libraries by running the following command line:
 ```
 pip install -r requirements.txt
 ```